 The statement that people have eyes in the back of their head may have a little truth to it.
 In the brain, the occipital lobe is located in the back of the head.
 It is actually two lobes, with a right and left side corresponding to right/left brain hemispheres.
-The occipital lobe is responsible for controlling most vision and visual processing.
+This area is responsible for controlling most vision and visual processing.
 Thus, while a person may not see out the back of his or her head, they see from it and this area of the brain interprets the images taken in by the eyes.

 The occipital lobe is located behind the parietal lobe, and it sits on top of the membrane that separates it from the cerebellum, which is below it.
 As mentioned, its function tends to be most associated with vision.
 Not only does it allows us to see and identify objects, but it also does things like see colors and interpret that each color is different.
 Occipital function is involved early in life as infants begin to see.
-As children receive visual stimuli, it gets sent to the occipital lobe and is ultimately interpreted.
+As children receive visual stimuli, it gets sent to this region and is ultimately interpreted.
 More acute vision and ability to understand images occurs as children grow.

 The work of the occipital lobe not only helps with visual recognition but can also help understand and differentiate between shapes.
 Things like basic geometric understanding of shapes would be impossible without this brain area.
 The brain would lack the capacity to distinguish between objects like circle/square or triangle/pentagon.
 Moreover, trying to interpret an alphabet, could be challenging with this processing section, since differences in letters often come down to slight changes in shape.